navigation bar

 Journalism

-4. Attend the Spirit of the Jerseys State History Fair and use it as a basis for your news story, radio presentation or photographic record.
-Press release information and Calendar listing information is available on our website www.njhistoryfair.org on the Publicity Materials button on the menu.
+4 Use the Fair as a basis for your news story, radio presentation or photographic record.
+Publicity materials and Calendar listing information is available on our website www.njhistoryfair.org on the Publicity Materials button on the menu.

 Music